taw00/manuscript-css/README.md

 And if you own a webserver somewhere.
 Stick this repo in your /pub/ directory so you can import over the web.

-## Process summary - Step 1 - the markdown
+## Process summary - Step 1 - editing markdown manuscript

 It's easier to work with a template than from scratch.